MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-machine-learning-integration.md

 Pre-requisites:

-* A minimum of 100 rows of historical data is required for a Regression model
+* A minimum of 100 rows of historical data is required for a Regression model.

 The process of creation for a Regression model follows the same steps as other AutoML models, described in the previous section, [Configure the ML model inputs](/power-bi/transform-model/dataflows/dataflows-machine-learning-integration#configure-the-ML-model-inputs).